2: TIME DOESN’T STAND STILL IN MAIDSTONE.

 ‘Are you sure?’

-‘Maybe someone is trying to tell you that time is being played with,’ Diamonde declared with a calm assurance that Glen couldn’t help but feel had been scripted maybe as a ruse to gain admittance to his abode.
-‘You seem alarmed, matey,’ his undesirable guest continued, placing his hand upon his shoulder.
+‘Maybe someone is trying to tell you that time is being played with,’ Diamonde declared with a calm assurance that was at odds with Glen’s pronounced state of alarm, then placing his hand upon his shoulder he continued.
 ‘You’ve had a day of weird occurrences.
-How about we have a beer,’ he said producing a can from the supermarket bag he carried,’ and I will gladly explain things?’
+How about we have a beer,’ he suggested producing a can from the supermarket bag he carried,’ and I will gladly explain things?’

 On an afternoon filled with strange phenomena the strangest phenomenon of all had just manifested: Kai Diamonde had bought Glen Mower something!